AMD lifts annual revenue forecast on PC, data center chips demand

-Advanced Micro Devices (AMD.O) raised its annual revenue forecast on Tuesday, betting on strong demand for its chips used in data centers and personal computers.
+(Reuters) - Advanced Micro Devices raised its annual revenue forecast on Tuesday, betting on strong demand for its chips used in data centers and personal computers.

 The chip designer’s shares rose about 4% in extended trading after it also reported better-than-expected results for the first quarter.

-The company has been prying away central processor chip market share from Intel Corp (INTC.O), whose manufacturing operations have fallen behind contract factories used by AMD, such as Taiwan Semiconductor Manufacturing Co (2330.TW).
+The company has been prying away central processor chip market share from Intel Corp, whose manufacturing operations have fallen behind contract factories used by AMD, such as Taiwan Semiconductor Manufacturing Co.

 It has also benefited from a surge in demand for its graphics chips from gamers who have spent more time playing and upgrading their equipment during the COVID-19 pandemic.